DocKylin: A Large Multimodal Model for Visual Document Understanding with Efficient Visual Slimming: Introduction

-To tackle these challenges, we propose a series of solutions.
-Firstly, we propose a parameter-free Adaptive Pixel Slimming (APS) preprocessing technique that utilizes gradient information to identify and eliminate redundant regions within document images, thereby reducing the proportion of redundant pixels and enhancing computational efficiency.
+To tackle these challenges, we propose DocKylin, a document-centric MLLM that incorporates several innovative designs: Firstly, we propose a parameter-free Adaptive Pixel Slimming (APS) preprocessing technique that utilizes gradient information to identify and eliminate redundant regions within document images, thereby reducing the proportion of redundant pixels and enhancing computational efficiency.
 Secondly, we adopt a more flexible image encoding strategy by capping the maximum number of pixels instead of fixing resolutions.
 This allows for variable resolutions and aspect ratios.
 Our lightweight Swin encoder \cite{liu2021swin} processes high-resolution document images holistically, ensuring feature coherence.
-Thirdly, we propose a Dynamic Token Slimming (DTS) method based on k-means clustering \cite{lloyd1982least}, which is also parameter-free.
-DTS filters useful tokens from a vast pool of visual tokens, obtaining visual sequences with reduced and dynamic lengths.
+Furthermore, we introduce a parameter-free Dynamic Token Slimming (DTS) method based on dual-center clustering.
+DTS efficiently filters informative tokens from a large set of visual tokens, resulting in reduced and dynamically sized visual sequences.
 Incorporating these innovations, we developed our DocKylin, which demonstrates superior performance across multiple VDU benchmarks.
-Ablation studies further confirm the effectiveness of some of these designs and highlight their potential applicability to other MLLMs or scenarios.
+Extensive experiments demonstrate that DocKylin outperforms existing methods across various VDU benchmarks.
+Furthermore, both the proposed APS and DTS are parameter-free and modular, facilitating easy integration into existing MLLMs to achieve enhanced performances.